Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Experiment

-In this part, we design an experiment to confirm the binary classifier suffers from IIL, and our model alleviates this problem.
-Each model uses the EfficientNet-b3 \cite{efficientnet} as the common backbone and is trained on the FF++ dataset \cite{ff++}.
-We randomly sample 100 images with 10 identities and use t-SNE \cite{van2008visualizing} to visualize the high dimensional features extracted from the final layer of different models in 2D.
+\textbf{Comparison of Implicit Identity Leakage.} We designed experiments to compare our model with the binary classifier in terms of the phenomenon of Implicit Identity Leakage, in order to demonstrate that our model alleviates this problem.
+Each model used the EfficientNet-b3 as the common backbone and was trained on the FF++ dataset.
+We randomly sampled 100 images with 10 identities and used t-SNE \cite{van2008visualizing} to visualize the high dimensional features extracted from the final layer of different models in 2D.
 Each point represents the features of an image.
 Different markers of points represent features of images with different identities.

-In Figure \ref{sub:b2}, on the in-dataset evaluation, the VBC successfully distinguish the differences between the fake images and genuine images.
-However, features of different identities are visually separable, which shows the VBC partially learn the identity information of images.
-When tested in the Celeb-DF \cite{celeb}, as shown in Figure \ref{sub:d2}, such unnecessary knowledge about identity information tends to be misused by the VBC, hindering its further performance.
+In Fig. \ref{sub:a2} (left), on the in-dataset evaluation, the binary classifier successfully distinguished the differences between the fake images and genuine images.
+However, features of different identities were visually separable, which shows the binary classifier partially learned the identity information of images.
+When tested in the Celeb-DF, as shown in Fig. \ref{sub:a2} (right), such unnecessary knowledge about identity information tended to be misused by the binary classifier, hindering its performance.

-In contrast, on the in-dataset evaluation for our model (Figure \ref{sub:a2}), features of different identities are visually inseparable and overlap with each other, which shows that our model reduces the influence of IIL.
-When tested in the Celeb-DF \cite{celeb} (Figure \ref{sub:c2}), our model indicates fake images by detecting artifact areas without the influence of the identity information and still roughly distinguishes the differences between fake images and genuine images.
-Such results show that ADM helps the model alleviate the IIL.
-Moreover, we also conduct further experiments to quantitatively verify the phenomenon of IIL.
-Please see Sec.
-1.1 in supplementary materials for more analysis.
+In contrast, on the in-dataset evaluation for our model (Fig. \ref{sub:c2} (left)), features of different identities were visually inseparable and overlapped with each other, which shows that our model reduced the influence of Implicit Identity Leakage.
+When tested in the Celeb-DF (Fig. \ref{sub:c2} (right)), our model indicated fake images by detecting artifact areas with less influence of the identity information and still roughly distinguished the differences between fake images and genuine images.
+Such results show that ADM helped our model alleviate the phenomenon of Implicit Identity Leakage.
+Moreover, we also conduct further experiments to quantitatively compare our model with the binary classifier in terms of the phenomenon of Implicit Identity Leakage.
+Please see supplementary materials for more analysis.